-For the application of probability of defaults in calculating capital requirements a distinction should be made between Pillar 1 and Pillar 2.
+For the application of probability of default in calculating capital requirements a distinction should be made between Pillar 1 and Pillar 2.
 According to Pillar 1 regulation, the residual values in our credit risk exposure are subject to a separate risk weighting calculation (depending on the remaining maturity of the contract) than the future lease payments.
-As a result, under Pillar 1, probability of defaults is only used for the calculation of risk weight of future lease payments.
+As a result, under Pillar 1, probability of default is only used for the calculation of risk weight of future lease payments.
 Under Pillar 2, these are applied to the full counterparty exposure.

 The overview below shows the split of counterparty exposures between future lease payments and residual values in the contracts and their risk weights under Pillar 1.
-As per above, the calculation of risk weight for residual values is based on the remaining maturity of the underlying lease contract, whereby a shorter remaining maturity results in a higher risk weight.
-Since the average remaining maturity of lease contracts is just over two years, residual values have a relatively high risk weight when compared with the risk weight of future lease payments.
+As per above, the calculation of risk weight for residual values under the AIRB approach is based on the remaining maturity of the underlying lease contract, whereby a shorter remaining maturity results in a higher risk weight.
+The risk weight for residual values under the Standardised approach is 100%.
+Since the average remaining maturity of lease contracts approximately two years, residual values have a relatively high risk weight when compared with the risk weight of future lease payments1.

-As at 31 December, 2012 2011 Credit risk exposure Risk weight Risk weighted assets Credit risk exposure Risk weight F lisk weighted assets In thousands of euro Future lease payments 6,745,323 37.40% 2,522,641 6,494,754 39.60% 2,571,733 Residual value 8,192,023 69.84% 5,721,414 8,090,607 70.99% 5,743,442 Total 14,937,346 55.19% 8,244,055 14,585,361 57.01% 8,315,175
+As at 31 December, 2013 2012 Credit risk exposure Risk weight Risk weighted assets Credit risk exposure Risk weight Risk weighted assets (in thousands of euro) Future lease payments 6,442,577 37.36% 2,407,156 6,745,323 37.40% 2,522,645 Residual value 8,092,277 72.85% 5,895,147 8,192,023 69.84% 5,721,423 Total 14,534,854 57.12% 8,302,303 14,937,346 55.19% 8,244,068